South Bank London

 Shows and immersive adventures

 This brilliant interactive experience (an official collaboration with Lionsgate films) at County Hall is an exciting immersive adventure through some of the most memorable locations from the Paddington stories.
-After boarding the train at Paddington Station, you'll be whisked away to Windsor Gardens where there are numerous themed rooms to explore, characters to meet and adventures to embark on.
+After boarding the train at Paddington Station, you'll be whisked away to Windsor Gardens, where there are themed rooms to explore, characters to meet and adventures to embark on - including an Easter egg hunt especially for the Easter holidays!
 Open daily.

 Fairytale fun at Shrek’s Adventure!